 - (a) Begin with the capacitor disconnected.
-Observe the half-wave rectified pattern on the oscilloscope.
+Observe the half-wave rectified pattern on the oscilloscope and draw it in your lab notebook.
 Verify that the frequency of the pattern is 60 Hz. - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
 Observe how the capacitor integrates the rectified power to make a smooth DC source.
 We might imagine using such a source to power some electronics that need a stable source. - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple".
 You may need to AC-couple the scope and to increase the gain in order to see the ripple well.
+Draw the voltage as a function of time in the lab notebook.
 Verify that the frequency of the ripple is 60 Hz.
-Use the "Measure" or "Cursor" utilities of the scope to examine the phase of the ripple with respect to the phase of the input AC voltage.
+Use the "Measure" or "Cursor" utilities of the scope to examine the displacement in phase of the ripple with respect to the input AC voltage.
+(The naïve expectation is that the capacitor is topped at the instant when the source voltage peaks.)
 Over what phase range of the AC input signal does the capacitor charge?